-To begin, metal expansion joints are also referred to as metal bellow expansion joints, metallic expansion joints, exhaust bellows, and metal bellows.
+First, metal expansion joints are also referred to as industrial metal expansion joints, metallic expansion joints, exhaust metal expansion joints, metal pipe expansion joints, metal joints, and metal pipeline expansion joints.
 Furthermore, they are helpful for thermal expansion and movement in pipelines.
 Additionally, they consist of different parts.

-Firstly, the main part of the metal expansion joint is the metal bellow.
+Firstly, the main part of the metallic expansion joint is the metallic bellow.
 Furthermore, the bellow also is the body of the joint.
 Additionally, bellows can be made out of different metals.
-Next is a connector at both ends, this is usually a flange.
+Next is a connector at both ends.
+This is usually a flange.
 Then is a tie rod.
-Moreover, choosing if a tie rod is needed, depends on the application.
-Also they are chosen according to the three basic types of movement: axial, angular and lateral.
-They also have usage in various sectors, like energy productions, paper industry, chemical industry, water treatment, oil and gas.
+Moreover, choosing if a tie rod is needed depends on the application.
+Also, they are chosen according to the three basic types of movement: axial, angular, and lateral.
+They also use various sectors, like energy productions, paper industry, chemical industry, water treatment, oil, and gas.

 Metallic Expansion Joints

-In short, a metallic expansion joint by itself accommodates axial, longitudinal and angular movements in a pipelines, ducts and vessels.
-The addition of accessories to a metal expansion joint increases the complexity but also it’s capabilities.
-In addition, the accessories for the expansion joints include, liners, weld ends, flanges, collars, hollow reinforcing rings, solid root rings, equalizing rings, control rods, limit rods, and tie rods.
+In short, a metallic expansion joint by itself accommodates axial, longitudinal, and angular movements in a pipeline, ducts, and vessels.
+The addition of accessories to a metallic expansion joint increases the complexity but also its capabilities.
+In addition, the accessories for the expansion joints include liners, weld ends, flanges, collars, hollow reinforcing rings, solid root rings, equalizing rings, control rods, limit rods, and tie rods.

-In brief, when you can’t use a rubber or fabric expansion joint, there are several types of metal expansion joints you could use.
-However, each type of expansion joint is designed to operate under a specific set of design conditions.
+In brief, when you can’t use a rubber or fabric expansion joint, there are several types of metal joints you could use.
 Furthermore, some of the most common types of expansion joints are round and rectangle expansion joints, single expansion joints, formed metal bellows, laminated bellows expansion joints, expansion compensators, universal expansion joints, externally pressurized expansion joints, and bellows pump connectors.

 Single Metal Expansion Joints

-Exhaust bellows are also known as exhaust expansion joints or corrugated flexible pipe and are around heat.
-Therefore, metal exhaust bellows are usually designed for high temperature.
+Exhaust metal expansion joints are also known as exhaust expansion joints or corrugated flexible pipes and are around heat.
+Therefore, metal exhaust expansion joints are usually designed for high temperatures.

-Finally while choosing a metal expansion joint customer must know the following.
+Finally, while choosing a metal joint, customers must know the following.
 Firstly all the size of the joint.
-Secondly pressure at which the system operates.
-Next is the temperature at which the system operates.
-Last of all, the possible direction of deflection.
+Secondly, pressure at which the system operates.
+Next is the temperature at which the system operates—last of all, the possible direction of deflection.

-We have a line of metal bellows expansion joints.
+We have a line of industrial metal expansion joints.
 As well as other piping products.
-For example we supply rubber expansion joints, fabric expansion joints, industrial strainers, Valves, and etc…
+For example, we supply rubber expansion joints, fabric expansion joints, industrial strainers, Valves, etc…